 Minimization is not a new concept, and I will be the first to acknowledge that the term comes with some baggage from its alternative life in the national security space.
-As some of you may know, before being appointed to the FTC I worked in the Senate as Senator Schumer's Chief Counsel.
-In addition to the consumer and competition issues I continue to work on today, I worked on a whole range of matters that come before the Senate as well-including national security surveillance and the end of the NSA's bulk collection program.
 In that sphere, data can be collected only pursuant to standards such as "reasonable articulable suspicion" for certain investigations, without which collection is unlawful.
 Additional processing, analysis, dissemination, and retention of the information must also be minimized.
-That means those agencies are largely prevented from collecting or disseminating U.S. person information that isn't related to an investigation; they must promptly destroy records they acquire that don't contain relevant intelligence information; and information that is relevant can be retained only for a limited time prescribed by law.26
+That means national security agencies are largely prevented from collecting or disseminating U.S. person information that isn't related to an investigation; they must promptly destroy records they acquire that don't contain relevant intelligence information; and information that is relevant can be retained only for a limited time prescribed by law.29